LeviMelo/pedair-app/frontend/src/frontend_design_philosophy.md

 ## Tools & Implementation

 *   **Tailwind CSS:** Leverage Tailwind CSS for utility-first styling.
 Define the core color palette, font families, and spacing scales in `tailwind.config.js` to ensure consistency and enable the dark mode variant (`darkMode: 'class'`).
+*   **Centralized Styles & Reusable Components:** Common styling patterns (buttons, inputs, cards, etc.) should be defined as global classes in `index.css` using `@apply` or as base styles for reusable React components.
+This approach promotes consistency and reduces code duplication, aligning with the goal of a maintainable and aesthetically cohesive UI.

 This philosophy will guide the UI/UX development, ensuring PedAir is not only functional and scientifically robust but also a pleasure to use.